 In practice, the auditor's report is presented in writing.
-The supervisory board must enter into discussions with the auditor if prompted to do so by the auditor's findings.
-Other relevant sources of information for the supervisory board are the letter of representation prepared by the auditor (which contains certain reservations ensuing from the audit), the management letter prepared by the management board and, if applicable, the "in control" statement.
+The supervisory board or the audit committee must enter into discussions with the auditor if the auditor's findings give cause to do so.
+Other relevant sources of information for the supervisory board are the letter of representation prepared by the auditor (which contains certain reservations ensuing from the audit), the management letter prepared by the management board and, if applicable, the 'in control' statement.